 “Fire!” in a theater

 At that point, Green states that the artificial inflation of index funds will cease, and quickly turn south.
-As more people sell, prices will drop.
+As more retail investors sell, prices will drop.
 When investors see prices dropping, they’ll get scared and sell more.
 The vicious cycle will continue–sell, drop, sell more, drop more–into a index fund crash.
 It’ll be an old-fashioned bank run.

 Or, as Nicholas Nassim Taleb has written, “the market is like a large movie theater with a small door.”
 If everyone is looking to get out, the only way to do so is to offer the doorman a better price than the other people.
 Prices will plummet.
 Pop goes the index fund bubble.

 Raoul Pal looks the part, sounds the part, and produces his videos while sitting in front of monitors chock full of financial data.
 My bulls*** detector is whirring to life, but something about that accent is just so factual.

 Pal’s argument is that baby boomers–through no fault of their own–have been dumping too much money into passive funds (pensions, 401(k)’s, etc).
 When they start selling en masse–which will happen soon!–then pop goes the index fund bubble.

 There are 76 million baby boomers in the U.S., and their average age is now 65 years old.
 The wave of retirees is about to crest.
 And when they start to pull money out for retirement, we will see the large theater/small door issue.
 Prices will plummet.

 But, says Pal, index funds aren’t the only issue.
 Boomers will also face issues trying to sell their houses.
 They’ll have issues trying to sell their material goods.
 Baby Boomers were such prolific consumers that the economy will be overwrought will all their stuff, and prices everywhere will fall.
 Growth will cease as markets are flooded with goods.
 A vicious cycle will ensue.